 Google Doc Sharing with Rubrics FAQ

-- How long should it take for the copies to be made for my students?
-It can take anywhere from just a few minutes to up to 4 hours.
+How long should it take for the copies to be made for my students?
+It can take up to ten minutes for the copies to generate.
 Both the number of students you are assigning it to and the size of the document itself can impact the speed at which the copies will generate.
-If it has been at least 4 hours and not all copies have been made, please reach out to us in our chat feature, and we can help!
+If it has been at least one hour and not all copies have been made, please reach out to us in our chat feature, and we can help!

-How can my student access their document again after its submitted for grading?
+How can my student access their document again after it is submitted for grading?